 And since the Game Gear version wasn't much cop anyway, this makes the Master System port dreadful.

 Now, I know what you're thinking.
 You're thinking, "Well, Mr. Asshole Reviewer, that's all well and good, but isn't reviewing the Master System port a bit pointless in that case?
 Why not just review the Game Gear game?"
 Either that, or you're thinking, "Jesus, is he still talking?"
-See, without context, the Master System version of Earthworm Jim is of no interest to any sane individual.
+See, without context, the Master System version of Earthworm Jim is of no interest to anyone.
 It's just pretty terrible.
 However, when you remember that it was a 'new' version of a popular game released only in Brazil many years after the Master System was dead in most countries, then maybe you can understand the allure of such a game- it's because it's an oddity.
-It doesn't matter to some people whether it's any good or not (from the perspective of the Brazillian gamer, it was good- a guide to all Tec-Toy releases refers to this port as "one of the best games released for Master System", and bear in mind he hates the Street Fighter II port, so he can't be completely stupid) but what matters is that it's a strange game that most people don't know the existence of.
-This is true of many of the later Tec-Toy releases- games like Duke Nukem 3D for the Mega Drive and the Master System version of Virtua Fighter Animation have a tendency to capture the imagination of the kind of gamer who, like me, is interested in weird shit like this.
+It doesn't matter to some people whether it's any good or not (from the perspective of the Brazilian gamer, it was good- a guide to all Tec-Toy releases refers to this port as "one of the best games released for Master System", and bear in mind they hate the Street Fighter II port, so they're on the level) but what matters is that it's a strange game that most people don't know the existence of.
+This is true of many of the later Tec-Toy releases- games like Duke Nukem 3D for the Mega Drive and the Master System version of Virtua Fighter Animation have a tendency to capture the imagination of the kind of historically-minded games player who, like me, is interested in weird shit like this.

 However, there are limits.
 No matter how quirky a game's existence may be, no matter how fascinating its release history is, if it's crap, it's crap, and I'm gonna have to call it crap if that's the case.
-This isn't so much an article or a review as a warning to all you crazy people out there who might be interested in this game.
-It's expensive, it's a butchered port of a butchered port, and so if you actually play the games you collect (like I do, although some days I wish I didn't because then I wouldn't have to play shit like Splatter Master) then Earthworm Jim for the Master System is not a wise choice.
-It is seriously a total butchering of the original game, and even if it was a completely unrelated game, then the terrible controls inherited from the Game Gear version and new glitches make it a bad game overall.
+This isn't so much an article or a review as a warning to all you collector-type people out there who might be interested in this game.
+It's expensive, it's a butchered port of a butchered port, and so if you actually play the games you collect (like I do, although some days I wish I didn't because then I wouldn't have to play shit like...
+Wait, what game can I mention to not annoy people?
+Awesome Possum?
+We'll go with Awesome Possum) then Earthworm Jim for the Master System is not a wise choice.
+It just makes a mess of the original game, and even if it was a completely unrelated game, then the terrible controls inherited from the Game Gear version and new glitches make it a bad game overall.
 After playing this game again to get those screenshots, I had to play the Mega Drive game just to feel clean again.
 Collector's item or not, stay away from this!

 In a sentence, Earthworm Jim is...